Unifying supervised learning and VAEs -- coverage, systematics and goodness-of-fit in normalizing-flow based neural network models for astro-particle reconstructions: Coverage of the neural network posterior

 In Frequentist or Bayesian analyses it is important to know how well confidence or credible intervals cover the true values.
 In a Frequentist analysis, in the limit of large amounts of data, Wilks' Theorem \cite{Wilks1938} implies that the quantity $\lambda=-2\cdot(\mathrm{ln}L(\theta_t)-\mathrm{ln}L(\theta_0))$ is $\chi^2_\nu$ distributed with $\nu$ corresponding to the dimensionality of $\theta$ when $\theta_0$ is the value that maximizes the likelihood function and $\theta_t$ the true value that generated the data.
 It is connected to the fact that likelihood scans around the optimum have an approximately Gaussian shape in the large-data limit.
 A similar statement appears in a Bayesian analysis from the Bernstein-von-Mises theorem \cite{vaart_1998}, which implies that for large amounts of data the posterior $p(\theta;x)$ becomes Gaussian.
 For any n-dimensional multivariate Gaussian the quantity $(x-\mu)C^{-1}(x-\mu)$ is $\chi_n^2$ distributed \cite{chi2_fact}, which again implies the quantity $\lambda_{\mathrm{Bayes}}=-2\cdot(\mathrm{ln}p(\theta_t;x)-\mathrm{ln}p(\theta_0;x))$ is also $\chi^2$ distributed in the Gaussian limit of $p(\theta;x)$.

-Both of these coverage calculations require the assumption of the large-data limit.
-With normalizing flows that have a Gaussian distribution as base distribution, we can use the same methodology to calculate exact coverage for a target distribution of \emph{any} shape.
-By construction, samples following a target $q_\phi(z_o)$ are generated by drawing samples $\hat{z}_i$ from a base normal distribution $p_b(\hat{z})$, for simplicity we use a standard normal, and apply $\rho(\hat{z})$.
-We can invert this logic and for any target sample $z_{o,i}$ that we would like to test flow back to the Gaussian base using $\hat{z}_i=\rho^{-1}(z_{o,i})$.
-If the samples $z_{o,i}$ follow the target $q_\phi(z_o)$, the corresponding samples $\hat{z}_i$ at the base must follow a standard normal distribution, and this implies the quantity $\lambda_{\mathrm{base}}=-2\cdot(\mathrm{ln}p_b(\hat{z})-\mathrm{ln}p_b(0))$ is again $\chi^2$ distributed.
-The whole process is illustrated in fig. \ref{fig:coverage} (f).
+Both of these coverage calculations require the assumption of the large-data limit, but are very efficient because they do not require a large numerical effort.
+With normalizing flows that have a Gaussian distribution as base distribution, we can use a similar methodology to calculate coverage probabilities for contours from a target distribution of \emph{any} shape and dimension without resorting to numerical integration.
+The resulting coverage results are obtained for specific unique credible intervals that are defined by the base distribution.
+This is explained in the following.

-We can further extend this coverage calculation to posteriors on manifolds like spheres.
-In \cite{flow_on_manifolds} the authors discuss how to define a flexible normalizing flow on a sphere via stereographic projection of a normalizing flow in the plane.
-A more stable alternative turns out to be directly to start with a base distribution on the sphere and parametrize a flexible flow which is intrinsic to the manifold \cite{Rezende2020}.
-We can combine both of these ideas to define a flexible flow on the sphere that also allows to define coverage.
-The methodology is illustrated in fig. \ref{fig:dsphere} and consists of multiple sub-flows.